SeelabFhdo/lemma-docs/docs/getting-started/tour/index.md

 A context clusters one or more domain concepts between a pair of curly brackets.
-LEMMA supports several kinds of domain concepts and the above example illustrates the definition of structured and list concepts.
+LEMMA supports several kinds of domain concepts and the above example illustrates the definition of structured and collection concepts.

 ### Structured Domain Concepts and Domain-Driven Design
 A structured concept (or *data structure*) is introduced by the keyword